randa-mu/ssv-dkg/cli/README.md

 ⏳ starting distributed key resharing
 ✅ distributed key reshared successfully!
 ```
-Note: you will have to maintain 50% + 1 of the same operators in the new cluster for this to succeed.
+Note: you will have to maintain a majority of operators from one cluster to the next.